raspberrypilearning/3D-scene/en/step_4.md

 ## Set the scene

-In this step you will set the scene by adding a backdrop and sprites.
-You will be programming your sprites in the next step so don't worry about coding for now.
+In this step you will set the scene by adding a backdrop.
+Through this step you will also decide which objects and character sprites you want to include and/or make to create the appearance of 3-dimensions.

 **Walking in the hills**: [See inside](https://scratch.mit.edu/projects/445193602/editor){:target="_blank"}